Eyezy Review 2026: Is It Worth the High Cost?

 Eyezy user reviews

 Eyezy has good ratings on both mobile app stores.
 However, most reviews for the iOS app are at least several months old.
-The most recent review calls out all the features that are paywalled, even with a subscription.
+The most recent review calls out all the paywalled features, even with a subscription.
 The Google Play Store reviewers mention having trouble canceling subscriptions and getting the app to work.

 Eyezy has mostly good ratings on Trustpilot, with 64% of reviewers giving it five stars.
 Positive reviews highlight helpful customer service, while negative reviews call out issues with the user experience.